Persian metres: Whoever sees a sweetheart

-The second syllable of xalās, which comes just before the break in the middle of the verse, is overlong, but just as if it came at the end of a verse, it is scanned simply as long.
+The second syllable of xalās, which comes just before the break in the middle of the verse, is theoretically overlong, but just as if it came at the end of a verse, it is scanned simply as long.

 Very occasionally in early poets such as Rudaki, the foot | u – u – | may be substituted for | – u u – | in this metre, as in the ruba'i.

 Pattern 4

-"Tongue cut out"
+Tongue cut out

 One of the most common lyric metres is 4.1.15, known as mojtass.
 It is the 3rd most common metre in Saadi's Golestān, accounting for 77 short poems.
 An example is the following: